prisma/prisma-examples/node/graphql/README.md

 Note that this also invokes `prisma generate` (because of the `post-deploy` hook in [`prisma.yml`](./prisma/prisma.yml)) which regenerates the Prisma client in [`./src/generated/prisma-client`](./src/generated/prisma-client).

-To now enable users to add comments to posts, you need to add a corresponding operation to the GraphQL schema in [`./src/schema.graphql`](./src/schema.graphql) as well as the `Comment` type:
+To now enable users to add comments to posts, you need to add the `Comment` type as well as the corresponding operation to the GraphQL schema in [`./src/schema.graphql`](./src/schema.graphql):

 ```grapghql
 type Query {